rch-iv/synthetic-obedience-systems/about_me.md

 | July 2025 | Published full technical report and child grooming PoC |
 | July 2025 | Notified all major LLM operators and relevant government agencies  |
 | [TBD] | First response |

-This work isn’t just technical.
-It’s personal.
-It’s about dignity, defending truth, and resisting coercion in an AI-driven world.

-I’m not here to be hired.
-I’m here to be heard.
-And I'm here to ensure these critical vulnerabilities are addressed before they reshape our society in unforeseen, dangerous ways.

-Contact: <rudolphhelmiv@gmail.com>